 Training German Shepherd dogs can be a pleasure and it is most rewarding because these are very smart and loyal dogs.
 As part of the herding dog group, these canines require a lot of exercise as well as mental stimulation.

-Obedience training is key in the development of your German Shepherd’s full potential.
+German Shepherd training is key in the development of your dog’s full potential.
 German Shepherd dogs (or GSD) are often trained for protection, police or military work, service dogs (such as guide dogs) and search and rescue.

 They have so many jobs because they are on the top 3 list of most intelligent dogs (along with Border Collies and Poodles).
 Keep in mind that even though they are great guardians and courageous fighters, you should always use positive training methods as well as become a good and confident leader to them.
 This will strengthen your relationship and make your GSD your true and most loyal best friend.